To enter French or Spanish territory, EU citizens must have a (valid) national identity document or (valid) national passport.

 In every Spanish station, access control will be performed prior to boarding the train.

-In the French stations of Paris Gare de Lyon and Marseille Saint-Charles, access control will take place through boarding gates.
+In the French stations of Paris Gare de Lyon, Marseille Saint-Charles, Avignon TGV, Valence TGV and Aix-en-Provence, access control will take place at the boarding gates through an automatic control system.
 Clients must scan their tickets by holding them in front of the provided scanner for a few seconds in order to open the gate and access the train.
+Station service personnel will be available for help.